stjudecloud/dx-manta/Readme.md

 * Hg19 samples - To run hg19 samples, specify the `reference_fasta` and
   `reference_fasta_index` inputs as the default references are GRCh38.
   Call Regions option should be set to `false`.

+## Troubleshooting

+### Storage

+Ensure the instance type has enough storage space for all the inputs and reference files.
+The reference fasta is about 3GB in size.

+Typically for single WGS germline analysis, we recommend `azure:mem1_ssd1_x8` or `azure:mem1_ssd1_x16` instances.
+For tumor-normal paired analysis, we recommend `azure:mem2_ssd1_x16`.

+### Input mismatches

+If the index files are not correct or if the germline, tumor samples aren't a pair, then the app will error possibly with a vague error message.
+If the app has errors where it cannot read the input bams, ensure that all the indices are correct.
+It is also recommended to input the correct reference FASTA to the app.